 By Phillips Murrah Attorney Kendra M. Norman

-Kendra M. Norman is an attorney at the law firm of Phillips Murrah.
+Kendra Norman is an attorney with the law firm of Phillips Murrah.